Ramadevi-Kattherapalle/Hibernate-project/README.md

 6.How to Run
 7.Application Flow
 8.API Endpoints
-9.Known Issues and Notes
+Known Issues and Notes

-1.Project Overview
+Project Overview
 This application allows users to register and log in to a student management portal.
 Once authenticated, users can view all student records, edit existing entries, and delete records through an interactive modal-based interface.
 The backend uses Hibernate ORM to handle all database interactions with a PostgreSQL database, eliminating the need for raw SQL queries in the application code.

-2.Technologies Used
+Technologies Used
 Java 8 or above Apache Tomcat 9 (Servlet Container) Hibernate ORM 5.3.7 PostgreSQL 42.6.0 Driver Java Servlet API 3.1 JAXB API 2.3.1 Maven (Build Tool) JSP (JavaServer Pages) for front-end rendering HTML and CSS for UI styling

-3.Project Structure
+Project Structure
 The project follows a standard Maven web application layout as seen in Eclipse IDE.

 MyHibernateProj